FrancescoVIncelli/E2E_ASR_QNN/README.md

 │
 ├── code/
-│   ├── main.m                  - Main file which is to be run to compute the entire routine │   ├── dataset_load.m          - Script to load dataset and split them into four set LHM, LHI, RHM and RHI
+│   ├── main.m                  - Main file which is to be run to compute the entire routine
-│   ├── pdc_compute.m           - Compute MVAR, PDC and Normalize the result.
-One frequency is choosen and │   │                             threshold is set to converth the matrix to binary with given density │   ├── graph_nodes_degrees.m   - in, out and total degree is computed along with left and right hemisphere density │   ├── graph_compute.m         - Directed Graph with nodes and edges are computed which is used to plot the results │   ├── efficiency.m            - Global and Local Efficiency is computed in this script │   ├── density_dir.m           - Density of a directed graph is computed.
-Kept seperate because it is used in more │   │                             then on code
-│   └── get_node_pose.m         - This script gets pixel positions on an image which are used to plot the graph │   │
-│   ├── plot_degrees.m		- This script plots the degrees of each electrode position in the form of table │   ├── plot_degrees_hists.m	- This script plots the degrees in the form of a bar graph │   ├── plot_density.m		- This script plots the densities in the form of a bar graph │   └── plot_efficiency.m	- This script plots the efficiency in the form of topographical representation │
-├── auxiliary/
-│   └── electrode_pos.JPG       - The image which is used to get the pixel position (obtained from PhusioNet)
 ```

 ### Documentation